 Qin Shi Huang's body is intact?

-The "female corpse" excavated at Mawangdui during the Han Dynasty was so well preserved for 2,000 years that it astounded researchers.
+The "female corpse" excavated at Mawangdui during the Han Dynasty was so well preserved for 2,000 years that it amazed researchers.

-The Qin and Han dynasties were not far apart, the Han dynasty could do it, Qin Shi Huang with such great power could also do the same.
-Therefore, many people believe that his body would also be preserved completely like that.
+The Qin and Han dynasties were not far apart, if the Han dynasty could do it, Qin Shi Huang with such great power could also do the same.
+Therefore, many people believed that his body would also be preserved completely like that.

 Qin Shi Huang died while on a tour.
-His remains were not processed in time, so on the way back to the capital Xianyang, Zhao Gao had to use fish to cover up the stench.
-Therefore, there are opinions that the probability of Qin Shi Huang's original body is very low.
+His remains were not promptly disposed of, so on the way back to the capital Xianyang, Zhao Gao had to use fish to mask the stench.
+So there are also opinions that the probability of Qin Shi Huang's original body is very low.

 How deep is Qin Shi Huang's tomb?